pepinpin/rpi_RESTless/README.md

 ## Welcome rpi_RESTless

-This bash script will help you monitor a REST API heartbeat with a Raspberry Pi
+This bash script will help you monitor a REST API heartbeat with a Raspberry Pi (or any linux box for that matter) and trigger the GPIO pins (on Raspi only) to turn on a light, a motor or whatever you fancy ^-^ (send an email, a message on slack / rocket chat...)

+* NO PYTHON (full bash script)
+* Easy to configure

 ### Requirements